fluxcd/flux/docs/tutorials/driving-flux.md

----
-title: Automations, locks and annotations
+# Automations, locks and annotations
-weight: 40
----

 In this tutorial we want to get a better feel for what we can do with Flux.
 We won't spend too much time with getting it up and running, so let's